MJHDrummond/Java/README.md

 If all goes well I may try to create a GUI and combine with my Python scripts/database from Supermarket-Scraper in order to create an interactive meal planner.

-As always, any suggestions for improvements to my scripts are greatly welcomed.
+As always, any suggestions for improvements to my scripts are greatly welcome.

 Cheers.